NavyaAgarwal02/Backend-Assignment-VRV-Security/README.md

 # Voting Application for VRV Security Backend Developer Assignment [Role-Based Access Control (RBAC) UI]

 This backend application for a voting system demonstrates **Authentication**, **Authorization**, and **Role-Based Access Control (RBAC)**.
-Users have specific roles, such as Admin or Voter, with varying levels of access and permissions.
+It simulates a real-world voting process, where users can vote for candidates and administrators can manage candidates.
+The application is built with a focus on security, scalability, and adherence to best practices in backend development.

 ## Features